Washington Supreme Court: Farmworkers to get overtime pay

-The ruling applied directly only to the dairy industry, but its reasoning covers all of the 200,000-plus farmworkers in the state, said Lori Isley, an attorney with the nonprofit Columbia Legal Services who represented the dairy workers.
+The ruling applied directly only to the dairy industry, but its reasoning covers all of the 200,000-plus farmworkers in the state’s $10.6 billion agriculture industry, said Lori Isley, an attorney with the nonprofit Columbia Legal Services who represented the dairy workers.

 “Since 1983, the Washington Supreme Court has recognized that all farm work is very dangerous work, so it’s very easy to see how this will extend to all farmworkers,” Isley said.
 “We are so happy to see the law in our state moving forward in this direction.”